NRdrgz/AMD_Robotics_Hackathon_2025_InverseKinematricks/README.md

 - We're using basic skills that have been shown in hackathons before (pick and place, sorting), but we're combining them in a way that actually solves a real-world problem!
 - The "flipping packages" skill has never been demonstrated before to our knowledge.
 - Let's be honest, our DIY conveyor belt made from a salvaged 3D printer motor and tape?
 That's peak hackathon creativity right there!
 - We developed a novel approach for fast policy switching during inference for Arm 2.
-Inspired by recent developments in [RTC](https://huggingface.co/docs/lerobot/en/rtc), we developed a queuing system where we have 2 threads running policies and pushing to a queue, and 1 thread running inference, choosing what policy to listen to (sorting or flipping) depending on what the computer vision and conveyor belt system tells it.
+Inspired by recent developments in [RTC](https://huggingface.co/docs/lerobot/en/rtc), we developed a queuing system where we have 2 threads per arm: 1 running policies and pushing to a queue, and 1 thread running inference, choosing what policy to listen to (sorting or flipping) depending on what the computer vision and conveyor belt system tells it.
+This allows to switch between policies without latency.
 See the Technical Implementation section for more details!
 - Finally, a hackathon would not be a hackathon without a fancy webapp, so we built one to track our packages color and delivery status:

 <img src="assets/webapp.jpeg" alt="Web App Screenshot" width="700"/>